-Bypass publisher policy to keep your app running for your users, but make sure you report the problem to the assembly vendor.
-If an assembly has a publisher policy file, the vendor should make sure that the assembly is backward compatible and that clients can use the new version as much as possible.
+Bypass publisher policy to keep your application running for your users, but make sure you report the problem to the assembly vendor.
+Once an assembly has a publisher policy, the vendor should make sure that the assembly is backward compatible and that clients can use the new version as much as possible.

-There might be rare cases when a machine administrator wants all apps on a computer to use a specific version of an assembly.
-For example, a specific version might fix a security hole.
-If an assembly is redirected in the machine's configuration file, called machine.config, all apps on that machine that use the old version are directed to use the new version.
-The machine configuration file overrides the app configuration file and the publisher policy file.
-This machine.config file is located at %windir%\Microsoft.NET\Framework[version]\config\machine.config for 32-bit machines, or %windir%\Microsoft.NET\Framework64[version]\config\machine.config for 64-bit machines.
+There might be rare cases when a machine administrator wants all applications on a machine to use a specific version of an assembly.
+For example, you might want every application to use a particular assembly version because it fixes a security hole.
+If an assembly is redirected in the machine's configuration file, all applications using the old version will use the new version.
+The machine configuration file overrides the application configuration file and the publisher policy.

 To bind an assembly, you must specify the string "urn:schemas-microsoft-com:asm.v1" with the xmlns attribute in the <assemblyBinding> tag.

-For example, to redirect assembly binding for a .NET Framework 3.5 assembly, you would include the following XML code in your app configuration file.
+For example, to redirect assembly binding for the .NET Framework version 1.0 assembly Regcode, you would include the following XML code in your application configuration file.

-You should enter redirection information in version order.
-For example, enter assembly binding redirection information for .NET Framework 3.5 assemblies followed by .NET Framework 4.5 assemblies.
-Finally, enter assembly binding redirection information for any .NET Framework assembly redirection that does not use the appliesTo attribute and therefore applies to all versions of .NET Framework.
-If there is a conflict in redirection, the first matching redirection statement in the configuration file is used.
+The <assemblyBinding> elements are order-sensitive.
+You should enter assembly binding redirection information for any .NET Framework version 1.0 assemblies first, followed by assembly binding redirection information for any .NET Framework version 1.1 assemblies.
+Finally, enter assembly binding redirection information for any .NET Framework assembly redirection that does not use the appliesTo attribute and therefore applies to all versions of the .NET Framework.
+In case of a conflict in redirection, the first matching redirection statement in the configuration file is used.

-For example, to redirect one reference to a .NET Framework 3.5 assembly and another reference to a .NET Framework 4 assembly, use the pattern shown in the following pseudocode.
+For example, to redirect one reference to a .NET Framework version 1.0 assembly and another reference to a .NET Framework version 1.1 assembly, you would use the pattern shown in the following pseudocode.